Feeling stressed out and how to get help

 Your safety

-If you are thinking about self-harming or have self-harmed in the past, you should tell someone you trust, which can be a family member, a friend or a health professional.
+If you are thinking about self-harming or have self-harmed in the past, you should tell someone you trust, such as a family member, a friend or a health professional.

-If your self-harm has reached the point where you or someone else is concerned about your physical safety, for example, the risk of infection, seek immediate medical attention at your local GP or hospital.
-In an emergency call 000.
+If your self-harm has reached the point where you or someone else is concerned about your physical safety (for example, the risk of infection), seek immediate medical attention at your local GP or hospital.
+If it’s an emergency, call 000.

 There are alternative ways to cope with negative emotions.
 When you start to feel like hurting yourself, try the following to stop self-harming in the moment: